Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-The email address for the 'Reply-To' header included in Admin emails
+The email address for the `Reply-To` header included in Admin emails.

 **Example :**